bpires/rocketseat-explorer/project-02/README.md

 # 👨‍🚀 Rocketseat's Explorer coursework projects

-### Stage 02 - Project 2 - Getting to know new HTML and CSS concepts
+### 2nd Project - Stage 02 - Getting to know new HTML and CSS concepts

 ---